Donald Trump Reportedly Wanted To Create An Anonymous Account With The Username ‘Person X’ On Parler

 “[Redacted], who is a Joe Biden supporter, was AWS’s representative assigned to me by AWS, and was aware since at least October 11, 2020, that Trump was considering moving to Parler under the pseudonym,” the paper read.

-News of the out-going president’s alleged desire to join the new social networking website comes after he was permanently suspended from Twitter following the riots that rocked Capitol Hill on January 6.
+News of the out-going president’s alleged desire to join the social networking website comes after he was permanently suspended from Twitter following the riots that rocked Capitol Hill on January 6.
 As was previously covered by The Inquisitr, the former New York businessman reportedly went “ballistic” upon learning about his ban.